-State Representative Kevin Ryan serves the towns of Bozrah, Montville and Norwich in the 139th House District.
-He is a Deputy Speaker and a fifteen term General Assembly veteran.
-Kevin also served eight years as the House Chairman of the Labor and Public Employees Committee.
-He also served as co-chair of the School Building Subcommittee.
+State Representative Kevin Ryan serves the towns of Bozrah, Montville, and Norwich in the 139th House District.
+For this legislative session, he was appointed as Assistant Deputy Speaker Pro Tempore.
+Additionally, he will be a member of the following committees: Environment, Appropriations, Public Health, and Regulations Review.
+Previously, Kevin served eight years as the House Chairman of the Labor and Public Employees Committee.
+He also was co-chair of the School Building Subcommittee.
 Under Speaker Sharkey he had the opportunity to chair the Municipal Organization Regional Efficiencies subcommittees of Education and Municipal Efficiencies.

-Representative Ryan has been a member of the Appropriations Committee since 1993, has served as a vice–chair as well as having served on many subcommittees; co-chairing the General Government A subcommittee, Health and Hospitals subcommittee, Regulation and Protection subcommittee, and Transportation subcommittee.
-Currently Rep. Ryan continues to serve as co-chair of the General Government A subcommittee and as a member of the Regulation and Protection and Transportation subcommittees.
-Rep. Ryan is also a member of the Environment Committee and the Legislative Regulation Review Committee.
-His interests are also reflected in the caucuses of which he is a member.
-He co-chairs the Rural Caucus and is a member of the IDD Caucus, Animal Advocacy Caucus and the Culture and Tourism Caucus.
+Representative Ryan has been a member of the Appropriations Committee since 1993, has served as a vice–chair as well as having served on many subcommittees; co-chairing the General Government subcommittee, Health and Hospitals subcommittee, Regulation and Protection subcommittee, and Transportation subcommittee.

 Representative Ryan is committed to working on behalf of his residents in the 139th District.
 He was instrumental in preserving the historic beauty of Bozrah by preventing a quarry from being constructed in the heart of Bozrah.